Andreasgdp/Andreasgdp/README.md

-- 🔭 I’m currently working on a website [MealTime][MP] in our Open Source Monorepo [MealTime Repo][MealTimeRepo]!
+- 🔭 I’m currently working on a website [Wishing Plan][WP] in our Open Source repo [Wishing Plan Repo][WPRepo]!
 - 📑 I’m workin on different projects in our organisation [BHelpful][BHelpful]!
 - 🌱 Doing my best to learn new things every day
 - 👯 Looking to collaborate with others
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and design

 ### 🤙 Connect with me